 The salad dressing varieties in Australian grocery stores is about 1/10th of what is available in North America.
 American are spoiled for choice when it comes to food.
-Even some of what I would consider are the American basics aren’t available here, even though Kraft Foods exist in Australia.
-But I digress…..So I have had to learn how to make some of my favorite salad dressings.
+Even some of what I would consider are the American basics aren't available here, you can't even buy Kraft salad dressings in Australia.
+But I digress.....So I have had to learn how to make some of my favorite salad dressings.
 Check out my copycat Zesty Italian Dressing, my Blue Cheese Dressing, Coleslaw Dressing, Poppyseed Vinaigrette and even a Bacon Ranch Salad Dressing.
 So much tastier than plain oil and vinegar.